-Noticeably absent from the list was popular American DJ, Diplo, who is also a successful producer, record label owner, and style icon.
+Noticeably absent from the list was popular US DJ, Diplo, also a successful producer, record label owner, and style icon.
 Perhaps the reason why he didn’t show up in the list is because he explicitly prefers to align himself with a global contemporary “underground”.
 Most recently he has done so in a series of travel journals for Vanity Fair magazine.
 The first one about this past year’s Carnival in Trinidad and Tobago and the latest where he “Discovers the Last True Underground Club Scene in New York.”
 In these travel journals Diplo makes clear his critical stance to the mainstream.
 But, with all the structural inequalities inherent in the industry, and qualifying statements like, “I don’t know a lot about being black and gay and cool…” Diplo’s critique mostly ends up sounding a lot like someone looking for redemption in a pure, untouched, uncontaminated, Other.

 No matter where you are in the world, if there’s an underground dance scene or marginalized community nearby, Diplo or some DJ like him has or probably will “discover,” re-frame, and sell it to audiences in another part of the world.
 Critiques of these practices are not hard to come by.
 In a recent interview in GQ magazine, Diplo defended his practices, arguing that people in various global music scenes, like Jamaican dancehall, just want their music to reach larger audiences and that he facilitates their success.
 At the same time, his position as cultural authority has earned him gigs producing for acts like Beyoncé and No Doubt.